knpuniversity/rest/knpu/episode2/filtering.rst

 surrounded by the percent signs.
 And that should be it!

 If we go back to the Hal Browser and hit go, we get nothing back!
 But we're actually on page 3, so click to go back to page 1.
-Hmm, not results yet either!
+Hmm, now we have too many results!
 That's because we lost the &nickname query parameter.
 That's because I was lazy - if I have extra filters I *should* pass those to the 3rd argument of ``PaginatedRepresentation``.
 If i do that, it'll show up in our pagination